colincam/chef-web-docs/doctools/dtags_readme.md

 This turns out not to be a hard problem.
 It's the kind of problems that computers are very good at.

-What als makes the problem easy is that nowadays we use version control systems like `git` and workflow automation from systems like GitHub and Chef Automate.
+What also makes the problem easy is that nowadays we use version control systems like `git` and workflow automation from systems like GitHub and Chef Automate.
 It's possible to make consistency of shared regions an automatically enforced condition of the merge into the